 When you or your family needs dental care, you can choose any Dentist.
-The Plan will pay Covered Expenses for the services of a Dentist licensed to practice dentistry within accepted standards of dental practice, up to the calendar year maximum as listed on the applicable Schedule of Benefits insert to this booklet and up to the maximum allowance for dental services as listed on the Schedule of Dental Services and Supplies insert to this booklet.
-The Schedule lists the dental services that are covered under the Plan and the maximum the Plan will pay for each service.
+The Plan will pay Covered Expenses for the services of a Dentist licensed to practice dentistry within accepted standards of dental practice, up to the calendar year maximum and up to the maximum allowance for dental services as listed on the Summary of Dental Plan Benefits.
+For more detailed plan information, contact the third-party administrator.